kdshamika/Titanic-ML-Survival/README.md

 # Titanic-Survival-ML
-This project aims to predict survival in the Titanic disaster and analyze the characteristics of the passengers who survived.
+This project aims to predict survival in the Titanic disaster and analyse the characteristics of the passengers who survived.

 Refer to RF-Titanic-survival-predictions-Kaggle.ipynb for the best-scored model.